andrenbrandao/cat-tool/README.md

 # cat-tool

-cat - Unix Command line tool built as a John Crickett's Coding Challenge.
+cat - Unix Command line tool built for John Crickett's Coding Challenge.

 ## How to build and run